TheAnalyticCraft/LeverageData-IterativeProductDesign-Project/readme.md

 This project provides a comprehensive understanding of how data can be leveraged to optimize product design and enhance user engagement.

+Note: Plotly charts are not visible in GitHub; however, they are fully displayed in the PDF report provided.

 ### Files

 - `\data\Flyber User Interviews.csv`: This dataset contains user interviews conducted as part of the project.